-Flying an unmanned aerial vehicle around any busy airport flight path could land you in deep water.
+Note: Flying an unmanned aerial vehicle around any busy airport flight path is a definite no-no. It could land you in deep water (or a court).

-You need to know how and where you can use them legally to avoid possible prosecution from aviation authorities.
+So, you need to know how and where you can use them legally to avoid potential prosecution and civil conviction for illegal drone flight.

 Small recreation UAVs weigh less than a kilo.
 But, if you plan to pilot a UAV for commercial use, you still need a license attesting to the competence of the operator.

 Consider referring to the rules and regulations of the air navigation order for extra detailed information.
-Restricted airspace within the United Kingdom is available for interpretation at skydemonlight.com
+Restricted airspace within the United Kingdom is available for further interpretation at [www.skydemonlight.com]

-Data protection laws protect and guard the rights of the public to reasonable privacy.
-Thus, you should comply with this legislation in the United Kingdom.
-Done inadvertently or not, using a surveillance camera mounted on a drone to collect, store, and publish images of identifiable individuals is subject to the Data Protection Act.
+Advisory: UK Data protection laws protect and guard the rights of the public to reasonable privacy.
+Thus, you should comply with this legislation in United Kingdom.
+Done inadvertently or not, using a surveillance camera mounted on a drone to collect, to store, or to publish images of identifiable individuals is subject to the Data Protection Act.

 Updated Drone No Fly Zones in United Kingdom